Hootsuite Review & Hootsuite Alternatives

 The user interface is very similar (despite a lick of paint).

 It's still clunky and buggy.

 One thing has changed - the prices have rocketed up.

-The pro plan has gone up by 7 and a half times since I wrote this article!
+The pro plan has increased by 7 and a half times since I wrote this article!

 To be honest, that's depressing.
 This article, and others like it, haven’t done much to initiate change at Hootsuite.

-It's still a tool I want to like, but I don't have much confidence in Hootsuite becoming the tool I want it to be anymore.
+It's still a tool I want to like, but I don't have much confidence in Hootsuite becoming the tool I want it to be.
 And that is sad.